-Preparation for Mathematical Methods (10A), Preparation for General Mathematics (10) or a Mathematics Short Course (Som 2 only)
+Preparation for Mathematical Methods (10A), Preparation for General Mathematics (10) or a Mathematics Short Course (Sem 2 only)

-(Sem 2 only) Preparation for Mathematical Methods (10A) The Preparation for Mathematical Methods course is designed to prepare students for the Mathematical Methods and Specialist Mathematics courses in Year 11 and 12.
+Preparation for Mathematical Methods (10A)

+The Preparation for Mathematical Methods course is designed to prepare students for the Mathematical Methods and Specialist Mathematics courses in Year 11 and 12.
 This course is recommended for students who have achieved a B+ average or higher in Year 9.
 The Preparation for Mathematical Methods course focuses on concepts such as linear algebra, indices and surds, quadratic equations, trigonometry and logarithms.
 The course also covers topics such as number and finance, measurement and probability and statistics.

-Preparation for General Mathematics (10) The Preparation for General Mathematics course is designed to prepare students for the General Mathematics course in Year 11 and 12.
+Preparation for General Mathematics (10)

+The Preparation for General Mathematics course is designed to prepare students for the General Mathematics course in Year 11 and 12.
 This course is recommended for students who have achieved a B average or lower in Year 9.
 The Preparation for General Mathematics course focuses on concepts such as measurement, geometry, number and finance, and probability and statistics whilst still fulfilling the minimum requirements for algebra as outlined in the Australian Curriculum.
-A Numeracy Short Course is available to